nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    :local:
    :depth: 3

-The Serial LTE Modem (SLM) application demonstrates how to use the nRF9160 as a stand-alone LTE modem that can be controlled by proprietary AT commands.
+The Serial LTE Modem (SLM) application demonstrates how to use the nRF9160 as a stand-alone LTE modem that can be controlled by AT commands.

+The application accepts both the modem-specific AT commands documented in the `nRF91 AT Commands Reference Guide <AT Commands Reference Guide_>`_ and proprietary AT commands documented in :ref:`SLM_AT_intro`.

 Requirements
 ************